 Advance care planning

-It can be a good idea to plan for your future medical care, and to discuss your wishes with your family, friends and health care team.
-This process is called advance care planning, and it can be started at any stage.
-It enables you to outline your future wishes for health care if you become unable to communicate later.
+It can be a good idea to plan for your future medical treatment and care, and to discuss your preferences and values with your loved ones and health care team.
+This process is called advance care planning, and it helps ensure that decisions are made that respect your wishes.

-- Talk to others – reflect on your preferences and discuss these with family and friends.
+- Talk to others – reflect on your preferences and discuss your choices with family and friends.
 Try Palliative Care Australia's discussion starter pack.

 Preparing legal documents